Cost to Install Bathroom Tile Floor – 2023 Cost Estimator

 Floor Preparation Costs

 Tile flooring must be installed on a backer board or underlayment to prevent the tile and mortar from cracking as the wood subfloor expands and contracts with seasonal humidity changes.
-If the floor does not already have a backer board is about $5 to $6 per square foot, including material and labor.
+If the floor does not already have a good subfloor, backer board is about $5 to $6 per square foot, including material and labor.

 Installing an underlayment is another excellent option, and usually costs a bit less than backer board, at about $4 to $5 per square foot.